Odyseya/Website-project-HTML-CSS-JS/README.md

 # Website-project-HTML-CSS-JS

+![Circle](/project-assets/logos/circle.svg)

 **Ironhack Mid Term Project:**
-Developed as part of the Ironhack Bootcamp mid-term project.
+Developed as part of the Ironhack Front End Bootcamp.

-![Circle](/project-assets/logos/circle.svg)

 ## Description

 This project involves replicating a provided website from scratch using HTML, CSS, and JavaScript.
 The main objective is to create a responsive web page with various features, including fetching information from API, a contact us form with unput validation and a project page with dynamic content.

-[View the deployed demo:] (https://projectiron.netlify.app/)
+View the deployed demo: [here](https://projectiron.netlify.app/)

 ## Features